 Hi, Amiera!
 Please introduce yourself.

 Hello.
-My name is Amiera Shakina, and I am 25 years old at the moment.
-I am a college graduate with Bachelor’s Degree in Medicine, currently based in Malaysia as freelance tutor and writer while waiting for medical residency placement; apart from spending my time seeking experiences around the world.
+My name is Amiera Shakina and I am 25 years old at the moment.
+I am a college graduate with a Bachelor’s Degree in Medicine, currently based in Malaysia as a freelance tutor and writer while waiting for medical residency placement.
+I also enjoy spending my time seeking experiences around the world.

 What prompted you to take a gap year?

-Did you use a specific program to facilitate your gap year?
-What were your feelings on traveling to Turkey at that time?
+Did you use a specific program to facilitate your gap year travel?
+What were your feelings about traveling to Turkey at that time?

 I’ve constantly used Workaway.Info as my platform to concurrently travel and volunteer.
 Among the countries I visited, Turkey has been the most geographically and culturally inspiring country.